 - Maintain clearance between the vent pipe and combustible materials according to vent pipe manufacturer's instructions. - 8.
 The vent system must be installed to prevent collection of condensate.
 Pitch horizontal pipes downward 1/4 inch per foot (21mm per meter) toward the outlet for condensate drainage.
 Install a tee with a condensate drain at the low point of the pipe (see Figure 13A).
-As an alternate, a 3/8 inch diameter hole may be drilled at the low point of the pipe for condensate drainage. - Horizontal portions of the venting system shall be supported at minimum intervals of 4 feet (1.2m) to prevent sagging (in Canada, support at 3 foot (1m) minimum intervals). - 10.
+As an alternate, a 3/8 inch diameter hole may be drilled at the low point of the pipe for condensate drainage. - Use as few elbows as possible.
+A minimum horizontal run of 2 feet (0.61m) is required between the unit's flue vent connection and the first elbow used. - Horizontal portions of the venting system shall be supported at minimum intervals of 4 feet (1.2m) to prevent sagging (in Canada, support at 3 foot (1m) minimum intervals). - 11.
 Avoid running vent pipe through unheated spaces.
 When this cannot be avoided, insulate the pipe to prevent condensation of moisture on the walls of the pipe.
 Insulate vent pipe runs longer than 10 feet (3m).
 Insulation should be a minimum of 1/2 inch (12.7mm) thick foil faced.